atrocore/docs-old/modules/workflows.md

 Click on the button `Create Workflow` to create a new workflow.

 To create a new workflow, define the "Name", then choose the "Trigger entity" to align with the workflow and the entity, which is going to be investigated when searching.
 Then define the "Trigger Actions" and "Conditions Type".
+Use the Sort Order field to set the order in which the workflows should be launched.

 ![Create product workflow](./_assets/workflows/create-product-workflow.png)